andywilsonuk/StringTokenFormatter/README.md

 The comparer used by `ITokenValueContainer` when performing token to value look-ups.
 Takes a standard `StringComparer`.
 Default `StringComparer.OrdinalIgnoreCase`.

+### Conditions

+Simple boolean conditions can be used to exclude blocks of text. `ConditionStartToken` with default `if:` signifies the start of the block whilst `ConditionEndToken` with default `ifend:` signifies the end.
+It is expected that after the condition prefix will be the name of the token whose boolean value dictates whether to include the block or not.

+Nested conditions are supported.

 ### TokenResolutionPolicy

 Controls how token values are handled by `ITokenValueContainer` implementations.
 Default `TokenResolutionPolicy.ResolveAll`.